sergio-costas/snap-tools/remove_common/README.md

 Of course, if you snap uses core20 and/or gnome-3-38-2004, or others, you have to replace them in the lists.

-By default, teh script will scan the *snapcraft.yaml* file for all the *build-snaps* entries in it, but it is possible to override this by manually putting the list of snaps in the command line (this is a must to preserve compatibility with the old behavior).
+By default, the script will scan the *snapcraft.yaml* file for all the *build-snaps* entries in it, but it is possible to override this by manually putting the list of snaps in the command line (this is a must to preserve compatibility with the old behavior).